 Study Name: NCT02902185

-Purpose: The purpose this study is to confirm the of tucidinostat plus ART in reactivating latent HIV and reducing the amount of latent HIV in the body.9
+Purpose: The purpose of this study was to confirm the effectiveness of tucidinostat plus ART in reactivating latent HIV and reducing the amount of latent HIV in the body.3,9

 For more details on the studies listed above, see the Health Professional version of this drug summary.

 In addition, a Phase 1 study (NCT03980691) is evaluating whether tucidinostat used in combination with can reduce the size of the latent HIV reservoir in participants on suppressive ART.
 This study is currently recruiting participants.10

 One goal of HIV research is to identify new drugs that have fewer side effects.
 The following side effects were observed in some of the studies of tucidinostat listed above.CHARTER (NCT02513901):

 In this Phase 1b/2a study, no significant side effects occurred, and all reported side effects were mild in severity.
 Rash and fatigue/sleepiness were each reported in one person.8,11

 Because tucidinostat is still being studied, information on possible side effects of the drug is not complete.
 As testing of tucidinostat continues, additional information on possible side effects will be gathered.